kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 large clusters.
 The root cause was number of API calls to fetch the list of workloads that are running in the Istio service mesh.
 To admit a workload to restart, be it a Deployment, StatefulSet or DaemonSet, restarter works on the list of uncorrelated pods.
 In single reconciliation loop, restarter fetches the list of all pods in a cluster in paginated chunks of 100.
 In each chunk restarter admits the pods to the predicates, which usually requires additional API calls to retrieve the parent of admitted pod during restart.
 Listing all pods in a cluster in a single reconcile loop, even with pagination, costs a lot of memory.
 And with larger clusters we might end up with stale cache which can cause unwanted API errors and another run of restart.

-Due to the fact that restarter and Istio CR reconcile loop work as a single binary, the API calls caused the controller cache to grow uncontrollably, reaching gigabytes of allocated memory by the controller.
+With regular errors, the Istio module can end up in a loop of restarts, which can cause a lot of downtime for the customer.

+This pagination was introduced to not overload the API server with excessive number of calls.
+That introduced a new problem - the paginated chunks use a cursor with the TTL of 5 minutes.
+If the restart takes longer than 5 minutes, for example on large clusters, the cursor expires and entire operation must be started over.

 We had several reports from customers that they have been surprised by the restarts, and it has caused downtime for them.
 There is no way for customer to control the behavior of restarts.

-This is a major concern and needs to be addressed.
+Due to the code quality issues there are a lot of problem with code testability and maintenance.
+Current implementation contains a lot of imperative code, which mutate uncontrollably and cannot be properly unit tested.

 ## Decision